SM-65B Atlas: Test history

 On Missile 4B, the location of the lube oil vent lines was moved, and improved heat insulation added to the firewall and engine boots.
 It was successfully launched on August 2 from LC-13 on a 2500 mi flight.
 All systems functioned well and booster section separation, which was tested for the first time, occurred on schedule.
 Two problems occurred on 4B.
 The first involved high vibration levels following BECO; this was corrected by a few modifications to the autopilot, as well as moving the rate gyros forward slightly to increase their responsiveness to missile bending.
 The other was a repeat of the high helium usage on 3B, due to a suspected fault in the LOX tank pressure regulator.
 At T+155 seconds, the LOX tank pressure surged to the point where it went out of instrumentation range.
 Total helium usage for booster phase was 14 lb higher than normal, and 11 lb higher than normal during sustainer phase.

 Missile 5B was launched from LC-11 on August 29 and reached an apogee of 550 mi.
 On 5B, pneumatic system problems occurred once again when LOX tank pressure increased abruptly, and the pneumatic system failed to cut off the flow of helium to the tank, which continued past SECO.
 Helium usage for the booster phase of flight was 17 lb above normal and 2.7 lb above normal for booster phase.
 During vernier solo phase, insufficient hydraulic pressure to the verniers was maintained, resulting in an unstable flight path, however the RV impacted close to the target point.
 In addition, the guidance system rate beacon experienced difficulties early in the flight, however discreet steering commands were issued properly.
 One telemetry channel failed at T+164 seconds.

 Missiles 6B, 12B, 10B, and 13B were built as special "hot rods", meaning they had lighter weight Atlas C equipment pods, no detachable RV, and reduced telemetry - the first two carried only one telemetry package instead of the standard three used on R&D Atlas missiles, and the latter two had none.
 These four vehicles were designed to demonstrate flying an Atlas missile to the maximum possible range.

 Missile 8B on September 14 continued the streak of pneumatic system difficulties when the LOX tank pressure regulator went full open for five seconds starting at T+210 seconds, resulting in a surge in tank pressure.
 The problem in this case was suspected to be caused by above-normal helium bottle temperatures.
-In addition, vernier hydraulic pressure failed again during vernier solo phase.
+In addition, vernier hydraulic pressure failed again during vernier solo phase causing loss of gimbaling control over the verniers, although nose cone impact was close to the target point.